farhiongit/message-in-the-bottle/README.md

 `BOTTLE_CAPACITY` returns the capacity of the bottle (as defined at creation with `BOTTLE_CREATE`):

- - A value equal to `UNBUFFERED` (or 1) indicates an unbuffered bottle.
+ - A value equal to `DEFAULT` or `UNBUFFERED` indicates an unbuffered bottle.
  - A positive number indicate a buffered bottle of limited capacity.
- - A value equal to `UNLIMITED` (or 0) indicates a buffered bottle of unlimited capacity.
+ - A value equal to `UNLIMITED` indicates a buffered bottle of unlimited capacity.

 #### Hidden data

 If the content of the messages is not needed, the argument *message* can be *omitted* in calls to `BOTTLE_TRY_DRAIN`, `BOTTLE_DRAIN`, `BOTTLE_TRY_FILL` and `BOTTLE_FILL`.

-In this case, a bottle is simply used as a synchronization method or a token counter.
+In this case, a bottle is simply used as a synchronisation method or a token counter.

 ## Usage

 Before use:
 1. include header file `bottle_impl.h`.
-2. instanciate a template of a given type of messages with `DECLARE_BOTTLE` and `DEFINE_BOTTLE`.
+2. instantiate a template of a given type of messages with `DECLARE_BOTTLE` and `DEFINE_BOTTLE`.

 For instance, to exchange message texts between threads, start code with:
 ```c